University of the East

-The University of the East (Pamantasan ng Silangan), also known as UE, is a private university located in Manila, Philippines.
+The University of the East (UE; Pamantasan ng Silangan) is a private university located in Manila, Philippines.
 Founded in 1946, business tycoon Lucio Tan acquired the university in 1990.
 UE was once labeled as the "largest university in Asia" when its enrollment in the past reached over 65,000 students.

 The Commission on Higher Education (CHED) granted UE autonomous status and recognized 2 of its programs as Center of Excellence and 1 program as Center of Development.
 UE offers degree programs from basic education to graduate studies.
 UE has two other campuses, one in Caloocan, and its medical school, the UE Ramon Magsaysay Memorial Medical Center located in Aurora Blvd., Dona Imelda, Quezon City.